 Happily, each 'room' of the tomb is randomly selected.
 This means you can't be certain of what's coming.
 To increase your anxiety even more, many feature a unique challenge, enemy, or status effect that range from dinosaur lairs to deadly rapids.
 This threat must be defeated before anyone can progress to the next stage, so you've got to be tactical about whether you tackle the danger head-on, heal yourself, or attack your foes while they're distracted.
 It becomes even more strategic because players need to decide their moves well in advance - you end up trying to second-guess what everyone else is going to do.
 Although the rules aren't always clear, once you understand them this becomes a fast-paced game with a wicked edge.
 There really is no honor amongst thieves...

 Players: 2-8 | Time to set up: 2 minutes | Time to play: 15 minutes | Complexity: Easy | Age: 10+

 Most party games rely on silliness or trivia to function.
-Codenames is a clever design that also throws a modicum of strategy and skill into the mix.
-One player invents single-word clues that guide their team-mates toward particular word cards laid out in a grid.
-The clue can be anything: it might rhyme with the target, or make a compound word, or be a synonym.
-The team doesn't know and the clue giver isn't allowed to say, so get ready to go crazy watching your team talk their way out of right answers while you watch in disbelief.
+Codenames is a clever alternative that throws strategy into the mix.
+One player invents single-word clues that guide their team-mates toward particular cards laid out in a grid.
+This clue can be anything (it might rhyme with the target, make a compound word, or be a synonym), but no hints are allowed to be given beyond that.
+In other words, get ready to go crazy watching your team talk their way out of right answers.

-Smash up a city in this ideal casual party game
+Smash up a city in this casual party game

 Players: 2-6 | Time to set up: Five minutes | Time to play: 30 minutes | Complexity: Easy | Age: 8+